-AI powered
+AI Powered

 About IceNet

 IceNet is a deep learning sea ice forecasting system developed by an international team and led by the British Antarctic Survey and The Alan Turing Institute.
-The original IceNet research model, published in Nature Communications was trained on climate simulations and observational data to forecast the next 6 months of monthly-averaged sea ice concentration maps.
+The original IceNet research model, published in Nature Communications, was trained on climate simulations and observational data to forecast the next 6 months of monthly-averaged sea ice concentration maps.
 This version advanced the range of accurate sea ice forecasts, outperforming a state-of-the-art dynamical model (ECMWF SEAS5) in seasonal forecasts of summer sea ice, particularly for extreme sea ice events.

-Since then, the IceNet team has focussed on building an operational version of the model which forecasts on a daily resolution.
+Since then, the IceNet team has focused on building an operational version of the model which forecasts on a daily resolution.
 The original research code was refactored into icenet - a library for operational forecasting.
 The icenet library can support further research efforts into AI-based operational sea ice forecasting.

-For further information about the team involved, please look at the project pages at BAS or The Alan Turing Institute.”
+For further information about the team involved, please look at the project pages at BAS or The Alan Turing Institute.

 The IceNet Team

 The IceNet project is a collaboration between The Alan Turing Institute and British Antarctic Survey.
-It’s only made possible thanks to the contributions of many across the environmental research, data science and international sea-ice and ecosystems communities at large.
+It is made possible thanks to the contributions of many across the environmental research, data science and international sea-ice and ecosystems communities at large.
 The names here are only those who continually manage the project, but many more have been responsible for the innovation and research that makes IceNet “an infrastructure for the future”!

 Scott Hosking

-Principal Investigation
+Principal Investigator

 James Byrne